VerticalRelevance/IdentityFoundations-Blueprint/HighPrivilegeRoleAlerting/README.md

 $ source .venv/bin/activate
 ```

-If you are a Windows platform, you would activate the virtualenv like this:
+If you are on a Windows platform, you would activate the virtualenv like this:

 ```
 % .venv\Scripts\activate.bat